Choosing a filter for your home and espresso machine

 How do I find out my TH and TDS?

-Talk Coffee has testing equipment to test for TH, TDS and chlorine.
+Talk Coffee has testing equipment to TH, TDS.
 Bring a water sample with you in a drinking water bottle and we can run a quick test for you.
 Comprehensive tests can be obtained for a small charge at places such as swimming pool chemical stores and aquariums.
 Your local water authority will also be able to provide general information.
 Note that water quality varies seasonally, so do ask for upper and lower levels.
 Our experience is that water quality can vary dramatically from house to house within one street, so the best results will be obtained with a test of your water.

 My water is not that hard.
 Do I still need a filter which softens the water?